rolspace/www.rolandoramos.tech/_posts/2014-11-03-iqueryable-all-vs-any-vs-singleordefault.markdown

   <a href="{{ page.url | prepend: site.baseurl }}">{{ page.title }}</a>
 </h2>

-A few days ago, I came across some code that was throwing a Timeout Exception on an <code>if</code> statement with a condition being evaluated by the <code>IQueryable.All()</code> method.
+Recently, I came across some code that was throwing a Timeout Exception on an <em>if</em> statement being evaluated using the <code>IQueryable.All()</code> method.

-The condition being tested was pretty straightforward, the code just needed to determine if the value of a variable matched with an existing Id in the SQL Server database.
+The condition being tested was straightforward, the code just needed to determine if the value of a variable matched with an existing Id in the SQL Server database.

 The code was similar to this: